Historiography of early Christianity

 Since the 19th-century, historians have learned much more about the early Christian community.
 Ferdinand Christian Baur applied Hegelian philosophy to church history and described a 2nd-century Christian community fabricating the gospels.
 Adolf Harnack was the leading expert in patristics, or the study of the Church Fathers, whose writings defined early Christian practice and doctrine.
 Harnack identified dramatic changes within the Christian Church as it adapted itself to the pagan culture of the Roman Empire.
 He also claimed early dates for the gospels, granting them serious historical value.
 Early texts such as the Didache (in 2nd-millennium copies) and the Gospel of Thomas (in two manuscripts dated as early as about 200 and 340) have been rediscovered in the last 200 years.
 The Didache, from the 1st century, provides insight into the Jewish Christians of the Jerusalem church.
 The Gospel of Thomas apparently reflects the beliefs of 1st-century, proto-gnostic Christians in Syria.

 In the 20th century, scholars became more likely to see early Christian faith and practice as evolving out of the religious beliefs and practices of Second Temple Judaism and Hellenic beliefs and practices, rather than standing out in sharp contrast to them.
 Modern historians have come to accept Jesus' Jewish identity and that of the apostolic church (referred to as Jewish Christianity).
 The relationship of Paul of Tarsus and Judaism is still disputed.
-The anti-Jewish Jesus of the gospels is now recognized as a later interpretation, perhaps Marcionite, as are the universalist themes in Acts and Luke.
 H. G. Wells, in his Outline of History, depicted Jesus as a man and Christianity as a religion of no divine distinction.
 Scholars such as Walter Bauer and Bart Ehrman have emphasized the diversity of early Christianity, with Proto-orthodox Christianity being one thread, against the traditional account of catholic unanimity.
-The historical and contextual time of the early church.